 How Can a Post Request a Film to Be Subtitled in a Language Not Currently Available?

-Posts must request permission and negotiate subtitling directly with the film’s producer.
+Posts must request permission and negotiate to subtitle directly with the film’s producer.
 ECA can provide producer contacts to posts.
 Please note that typical subtitling costs are approximately $8.00 per minute.
 Additional fees for script translation and to create a new file of the film typically apply, as well.
-This means that one feature length film can cost several thousands dollars.
-Apart from being costly, this type of request is also time consuming and takes months to fulfill, if the producer even agrees to take on the request.
+This means that one feature-length film can cost several thousand dollars.
+Apart from being costly, this type of request is also time-consuming and takes months to fulfill, if the producer even agrees to take on the request.
 Finally, these requests are difficult to put forward.
 It is not a straightforward process.
-Therefore, if a post is interested to have a film subtitled, there needs to be total upfront commitment to the cost and time associated with this type of request.
+Therefore, if a post is interested to have a film subtitled, there needs to be a total upfront commitment to the cost and time associated with this type of request.

 Can Film Screenings Be Advertised?